News & Notes

 Last academic year, Frater Gregory served at Notre Dame de la Baie Academy and Frater Bernard served at St. Norbert College.

-Norbertines welcome 3 new members at vestition
+Norbertines welcome 3 new members at Vestition

 AUGUST 27, 2023 – St. Norbert Abbey celebrated the vestition of three new members of the Norbertine Community during Vespers at the Abbey Church.